AdobeDocs/graphql-mesh-gateway/src/pages/gateway/mesh_walkthrough.md

   aio api-mesh:update mesh.json
   ```

 1. After you have successfully updated, return to your GraphQL client and open the schema.
-Search for "GraphQL" or "Rest" to see if the `prefix` transform was successful.
+Search for "GraphQL" or "REST" to see if the `prefix` transform was successful.
 It can take a few minutes for updated meshes to propagate.
 You can check the status of your mesh by running the `aio api-mesh:status` command.

 1. Run the following query, which adds both the `REST_` and the `GraphQL_` prefixes.